petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

 ## Const

-C++ offers two related meanings of "constant":
+C++ supports two notions of immutability:
-- `constexpr`: Evaluate at compile time.
+- `const`: primarily used to specify interfaces, so that data can be passed to functions without fear of it being modified.
+The compiler enforces constness.
+"Do not modify in this scope".
-- `const`: Do not modify in this scope.
+- `constexpr` : "to be evaluated at compile time".
+Primarily to specify constants.
+A function to be used in constant expressions must be declared `constexpr` (such functions must be "simple").

 To express this notion of immutability after initialization, we can add const to the definition of an object.
 An object declared const cannot be assigned to, it